RafaelGSS/node/doc/api/permissions.md

   dependencies, for example.

 * [Process-based permissions](#process-based-permissions) control the Node.js
-  process's access to resources such as the file system or the network.
+  process's access to resources (for now, only file system).
   The resource can be entirely allowed or denied, or actions related to it can be controlled.
 For example, file system reads can be allowed while denying writes.